databrary/policies/investigator-agmt.md

 - Abide by limitations on *Sharing Excerpts* of *Data* with the *Public*.
 - Delete or modify *Data* I have contributed if requested to do so by Databrary.

+#### Sharing Permission Levels

 I understand that *Depicted Individuals* may grant different levels of *Permission (or Assent) to Share Recordings* or *Self-Reported Health Information* with Databrary, and I agree to abide by the levels of permission granted.
 Those levels are as follows:

-#### Sharing only within a research group
+##### Sharing only within a research group

-*Depicted Individuals* may refuse to give permission to share *Recordings or Self-Reported Health-Related Information*.
-In this case, Databrary may store *Data*, *Recordings, or Self-Reported Health-Related Information* but will not permit access by other *Investigators* unless the *Data Contributor* gives permission.
+*Depicted Individuals* may refuse to give permission to share *Recordings or Self-Reported Health-Related Information* outside a specific research group.
+In this case, Databrary may store *Data*, *Recordings, or Self-Reported Health-Related Information* but will not permit access by *Investigators* unless the *Data Contributor* gives permission.
 As *Data Contributor* , I may choose to permit access to my *Data* to other *Investigators* under an existing research protocol approved by a *Research Supervision Entity*.
 I assume full responsibility for identifying who is allowed access to my *Data*, for controlling that access using Databrary's tools, and for any actions others with whom I have shared take with my *Data*.

-#### Sharing with all Databrary *Investigators*, Public Excerpts Prohibited
+##### Sharing with all Databrary *Investigators*, Public Excerpts Prohibited

 Alternatively, *Depicted Individuals* may give permission for their *Recordings or Self-Reported Health-Related Information* to be shared with other researchers, but not for excerpts to be shown for educational and scientific purposes.
 In this case, *Recordings or Self-Reported Health-Related Information* may be shared with other Databrary *Investigators*. *Data* that are retrieved from Databrary for viewing, downloading, and analyses must be handled according to [best practices](https://github.com/databrary/policies/blob/master/best-practices.md) in data security.
 No images or parts of *Recordings* may be shown in public.

-#### Sharing with all Databrary Investigators, Public Excerpts Allowed
+##### Sharing with all Databrary Investigators, Public Excerpts Allowed

 Finally, in addition to giving permission for their *Recordings or Self-Reported Health-Related Information* to be shared with other researchers, *Depicted Individuals* may grant permission to show and distribute *Excerpts* to the public. *Excerpts* selected by an *Investigator* may be presented in public settings — in classrooms, at scientific or technical meetings — and may be published in the media, in textbooks, scientific publications, or on the Internet as long as no *Personally Identifying Information* about a *Depicted Person*, with the exception of faces, voices, and location information typically contained in *Recordings*, is included with the *Excerpt*.

 I warrant that I will exercise professional judgment and uphold ethical principles in determining which *Excerpts* to show and to what audiences.
 I warrant that I will select *Excerpts* and edit them to minimize the possibility that a *Depicted Individual* can be identified, embarrassed, or harmed by the public showing of an *Excerpt*.

 If there is uncertainty about whether a *Depicted Individual* has granted *Permission To Share or Permission to Excerpt*, those *Recordings or Self-Reported Health–Related Information* must not be shared, viewed or distributed.
-Any problems or questions should be addressed to Databrary (ethics@databrary.org).
+Any problems or questions should be addressed to Databrary: <ethics@databrary.org>.

 I promise to cite all *Excerpts* following Databrary citation practices.